 • Colorful ribbons for all participants

 Adults and children may view the program from the balcony, which has plenty of seating.
 Parents are responsible for monitoring children not in the program.
+Good sportsmanship is expected from parents.
 No adults or children not in the program are allowed onto the main track floor.

 $40 per four-class session (non-refundable and non-transferable).